citation-file-format/github2cff/README.rst

    python github_cff_extractor.py

 Whenever a new release is made of the software the CITATION.cff must be updated with new doi/version/release date.

+github2cff was developed in around 6 hrs at the Software Sustainability Institute Collabrative Workshop 2018 Hackday.